LEAPWORK offers a free, two-week trial that lets you build automation cases right away.

 Start by outlining two or three flows that you want to automate.
-We recommend identifying some common processes that are often repeated and which, if automated, would bring about significant efficiency gains.
+We recommend identifying some common processes that are often repeated and which, if automated, would yield significant efficiency gains.

-To make sure that LEAPWORK is a good fit for your organization internally and to get all stakeholders on board with the implementation, we have made the following resources available for you to consult and distribute as needed.
+To make sure that LEAPWORK is a good fit for your organization and to get all stakeholders on board with the implementation, complete product documentation is available for you to review and distribute as needed.

-Once you have downloaded the trial of the LEAPWORK Automation Platform, you can begin working with LEAPWORK Studio right away.
-This is the visual designer where you build your automation cases.
+Once you have downloaded the LEAPWORK Automation Platform trial, you can begin working in LEAPWORK Studio right away.
+Studio is the visual designer where you build automation cases.

-To give you the best possible experience with the LEAPWORK trial, we highly recommend you check out the LEAPWORK Learning Center - your go-to-place for training and inspiration.
-All courses and materials are free and publicly available at any time.
+To give you the best possible experience during your LEAPWORK trial, we highly recommend that you check out the LEAPWORK Learning Center—your go-to place for training and documentation.
+All courses and materials are free and publicly accessible at any time.

 The Learning Center currently includes courses in the following areas: